vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/configuration-parameters.md

 This parameter specifies whether to enable DC/OS virtual networks.

-**Important:** Virtual networks require Docker 1.11.
+**Important:** Virtual networks require minimum Docker version 1.11.
 If you are using Docker 1.10 or earlier, you must specify `dcos_overlay_enable: 'false'`.
 For more information, see the [system requirements](/docs/1.9/administration/installing/custom/system-requirements/).

 *  `dcos_overlay_enable: 'false'` Do not enable the DC/OS virtual network.
 *  `dcos_overlay_enable: 'true'` Enable the DC/OS virtual network.
 This is the default value.
 When the virtual network is enabled you can also specify the following parameters: